philion/wikinator/README.md

 ### Supported File Types
 - DOCX files (default for GDocs) are converted to markdown
 - images are extracted, uploaded and embedded in the markdown
-- `text` and code file types are wrapped in markdown code blocks
+- FUTURE `text` and code file types are wrapped in markdown code blocks
-- CSV and XSLT are converted to markdown tables
+- FUTURE CSV and XSLT are converted to markdown tables
-- for any document that is converted to markdown, a copy of the original is uploaded and attached
+- FUTURE for any document that is converted to markdown, a copy of the original is uploaded and attached

 ### Supported Wiki Import
 - wiki.js (and other GraphQL-based wikis)